M Multi-Map

 10. Serverless Library Engine

 In v14.7, we deprecated fetch() calls to external JSON files to bypass local file:// CORS restrictions.
-The engine now uses a globally mounted MetaMindLibrary object loaded via meta-mind-library.js.
+The engine now uses a globally mounted MultiMapLibrary object loaded via multi-map-library.js.

 How AI Integration Works